-The Training Package specifies that a qualified assessor must conduct assessment.
+The Training Package specifies that a qualified assessor must conduct the assessment.

-The AQTF specifies mandatory competency requirements for assessors.
-Element 1.4 from the AQTF Essential Standards for Registration is as follows:
+The VET Quality Framework specifies mandatory competency requirements for assessors.
+Standard SNR15 from the Standards for NVR Registered Training Organisations is as follows:

-- 1.4 Training and assessment are conducted by trainers and assessors who: - a) have the necessary training and assessment competencies as determined by the National Training Quality Council or its successors - b) have the relevant vocational competencies at least to the level being delivered or assessed - c) continue developing their vocational and training and assessment competencies to support continuous improvements in delivery of the RTO's services.
+- 15.4 Training and assessment is delivered by trainers and assessors who: - a) have the necessary training and assessment competencies as determined by the National Quality Council or its successors; and - b) have the relevant vocational competencies at least to the level being delivered or assessed; and - c) can demonstrate current industry skills directly relevant to the training/ assessment being undertaken; and - d) continue to develop their vocational education and training (VET) knowledge and skills as well as their industry currency and trainer/assessor competence.